kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

   Kubernetes workloads, defaulting to 0 swap.
 - Cluster administrators can enable and configure kubelet swap utilization on a per-node basis.
-- Use of swap memory with both cgroupsv1 and cgroupsv2 is supported.
+- Use of swap memory for cgroupsv2.

 ### Non-Goals